Updated on July 30th, 2020

-The one key continent (apart from 45.
+The one continent (apart from 45.
 Antarctica) that has always been on my list to visit is South America.
 To do this & enjoy it more I felt it was important to learn Spanish (as well as to challenge a long-held self-belief that I’m not good at languages).
-I started by taking a one hour class with a teacher once a week at home in the UK which was enough to give me the (very) basics.
+I started by taking a one hour class with a teacher once a week at home in the UK.
+This was enough to give me the (very) basics.

-To learn more about travelling to Cuba see A First Timers Guide to Cuba.
+To learn more about travelling to Cuba see The First-Timers Guide to Cuba.
 If you’re interested in learning Spanish in Cuba or any other language anywhere else in the world I organised my trip through Apple Language School.

 25. Visit Cuba (also ticks off 96.
 The Caribbean)